-Fern critiques forest carbon offsets and works with other NGOs to campaign for the aviation industry to be brought into the Paris Agreement where it can be made to come up with a plan to reduce emissions, rather than relying on the false solutions of forest offsets and biofuels.
+Fern critiques forest carbon offsets and works with other NGOs to campaign for the aviation industry to come up with a plan to reduce emissions, rather than relying on the false solutions of forest offsets and biofuels.

 International declaration denounces ICAO offset plan.